-The community based cross-sectional study was conducted from September 20 to November 20/2022 in the Oromia Region West Shewa zone.
-Ambo is the Capital town of the West Shoa Zone, located 114 kilometers west of capital city of Ethiopia.
+The community-based cross-sectional study was conducted from September 20 to November 20, 2022, in the Oromia Region West Shewa zone, Ambo city.
+Ambo is the capital town of the West Shewa Zone; located 114 kilometers west of the capital city of Ethiopia, called Addis Ababa.
 The West Shewa zone includes 22 districts.
 According to data from the zonal health office, the zone's overall population was estimated to be 2,381,079 people, with 1,166,729 males.

-Study participants and sample size
+Study participants

-Source of population were all welding workers at woreda town of West Shewa zone where as study population was all welders from 5 selected towns available during the study period.
-This study included Welders of all types older than 18 years who gave consent to participate in the study and excluded welders with cognitive disabilities.
+The source population was all welding workers at woreda towns of the West Shewa zone, whereas the study population was all welders from five selected towns available during the study period.